Radio broadcasting: Types

 Broadcasting by radio takes several forms.
 These include AM and FM stations.
 There are several subtypes, namely commercial broadcasting, non-commercial educational (NCE) public broadcasting and non-profit varieties as well as community radio, student-run campus radio stations, and hospital radio stations can be found throughout the world.
 Many stations broadcast on shortwave bands using AM technology that can be received over thousands of miles (especially at night).
 For example, the BBC, VOA, VOR, and Deutsche Welle have transmitted via shortwave to Africa and Asia.
 These broadcasts are very sensitive to atmospheric conditions and solar activity.

-Nielsen Audio, formerly known as Arbitron, the United States-based company that reports on radio audiences, defines a "radio station" as a government-licensed AM or FM station; an HD Radio (primary or multicast) station; an internet stream of an existing government-licensed station; one of the satellite radio channels from XM Satellite Radio or Sirius Satellite Radio; or, potentially, a station that is not government licensed.
+Nielsen Audio, formerly known as Arbitron, the United States–based company that reports on radio audiences, defines a "radio station" as a government-licensed AM or FM station; an HD Radio (primary or multicast) station; an internet stream of an existing government-licensed station; one of the satellite radio channels from XM Satellite Radio or Sirius Satellite Radio; or, potentially, a station that is not government licensed.

 AM

 AM stations were the earliest broadcasting stations to be developed.
 AM refers to amplitude modulation, a mode of broadcasting radio waves by varying the amplitude of the carrier signal in response to the amplitude of the signal to be transmitted.
 The medium-wave band is used worldwide for AM broadcasting.
 Europe also uses the long wave band.
-In response to the growing popularity of FM stereo radio stations in the late 1980s and early 1990s, some North American stations began broadcasting in AM stereo, though this never gained popularity, and very few receivers were ever sold.
+In response to the growing popularity of FM stereo radio stations in the late 1980s and early 1990s, some North American stations began broadcasting in AM stereo, though this never gained popularity and very few receivers were ever sold.

 The signal is subject to interference from electrical storms (lightning) and other electromagnetic interference (EMI).
 One advantage of AM radio signal is that it can be detected (turned into sound) with simple equipment.
 If a signal is strong enough, not even a power source is needed; building an unpowered crystal radio receiver was a common childhood project in the early decades of AM broadcasting.

-AM broadcasts occur on North American airwaves in the medium wave frequency range of 525 to 1,705 kHz (known as the “standard broadcast band”).
+AM broadcasts occur on North American airwaves in the medium wave frequency range of 525 to 1,705 kHz (known as the "standard broadcast band").
 The band was expanded in the 1990s by adding nine channels from 1,605 to 1,705 kHz.
 Channels are spaced every 10 kHz in the Americas, and generally every 9 kHz everywhere else.

-AM transmissions cannot be ionospherically propagated during the day due to strong absorption in the D-layer of the ionosphere.
+AM transmissions cannot be ionospheric propagated during the day due to strong absorption in the D-layer of the ionosphere.
 In a crowded channel environment, this means that the power of regional channels which share a frequency must be reduced at night or directionally beamed in order to avoid interference, which reduces the potential nighttime audience.
 Some stations have frequencies unshared with other stations in North America; these are called clear-channel stations.
 Many of them can be heard across much of the country at night.
 During the night, absorption largely disappears and permits signals to travel to much more distant locations via ionospheric reflections.
 However, fading of the signal can be severe at night.